Concerns grow as cholera spreads through Haiti’s prisons

 Overall, Haiti has reported at least 18 cholera deaths with more than 200 people hospitalized after announcing last week the first cholera deaths reported in three years.
 Since then, the number of cases has risen, particularly in prisons.

-Medical staff working at the National Penitentiary in Port-au-Prince, which is Haiti’s largest prison with more than 4,000 inmates, have reported at least 20 deaths, five confirmed cases and another 200 cases of extreme diarrhea in just one week, said Michelle Karshan, co-founder of the nonprofit.
+Medical staff working at the National Penitentiary in Port-au-Prince, which is Haiti’s largest prison with more than 4,000 inmates, have reported at least 21 deaths and 147 hospitalizations from Oct.
+4-11, said Michelle Karshan, co-founder of the nonprofit.

 The cholera bacteria spreads easily and can cause severe diarrhea and dehydration that can be deadly.